People may have no symptoms or may have headache and confusion, a cough and an achy chest, or a rash, depending on where the infection is.

 For people with an infection in the skin, bone, or other sites, treatment is usually with fluconazole given by mouth.
 If the infection is severe, people are given amphotericin B intravenously, plus flucytosine and fluconazole, given by mouth.

 People with a weakened immune system always require treatment.

 Mild to moderate lung infection may be treated with fluconazole given by mouth for 6 to 12 months.

 Severe lung infection or meningitis may be treated with amphotericin B, given intravenously, plus flucytosine, followed by fluconazole, both given by mouth.

-After cryptococcosis is treated, people with AIDS usually need to continue taking an antifungal drug (such as fluconazole) until their CD4 count CD4 count Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more (the number of one type of white blood cell that decrease when AIDS is uncontrolled) is more than 150 cells per microliter of blood and they have taken antifungal drugs for at least a year.
+After cryptococcosis is treated, people with AIDS usually need to continue taking an antifungal medication (such as fluconazole) until their CD4 count CD4 count Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more (the number of one type of white blood cell that decrease when AIDS is uncontrolled) is more than 150 cells per microliter of blood.

 Drugs Mentioned In This Article